 Criminal DWI Penalties

 Your first DWI offense, absent any aggravating factors, will be a Class B Misdemeanor in Texas.
-If you are convicted of a first-time DWI with a blood test, penalties can include a maximum of 180 days in jail and a fine of $2,000.
+If you are convicted of a first-time DWI with a blood test, penalties can include a maximum of 180 days in jail and a fine up to $3,000.00.

 Aggravating factors are circumstances that make a situation much more serious.
 When aggravating factors are present in your first-time DWI case, the penalties you face will be much more severe:

-- Elevated BAC: If your BAC is at or exceeds .15, your DWI will be aggravated to a Class A Misdemeanor, for which the penalty is increased to one year in jail and $4,000 in fines.
+- Elevated BAC: If your BAC is at or exceeds .15, your DWI will be aggravated to a Class A Misdemeanor, for which the penalty is increased to one year in jail and up to a $6,000 fine.

 - Injury: If another person is injured because you drove while intoxicated, you may also face charges for Intoxicated Assault, which is a Third Degree Felony.